 When a person dies, their estate is administered and all of their assets are distributed to the beneficiaries in accordance with their Will.
-If the deceased did not leave a Will, the person is deemed to have died intestate and specific legislation is used to determine how the estate is divided.
-In most cases this process passes without incident.
+If the deceased did not leave a Will, the person is said to have died intestate; and specific legislation is used to determine how the estate should be divided.
+In most cases, this takes place without incident.

-These types of disagreements can occur for a variety of reasons, including a belief that the Will is fraudulent or has been forged; a perceived lack of testamentary capacity or a suspicion that the deceased made the Will while under “undue influence”.
+These types of disagreements can arise for various reasons, including a belief that the Will is fraudulent or has been forged; a perceived lack of testamentary capacity; or a suspicion that the deceased made the Will while under “undue influence”.

-We take pride in clear and transparent advice, working to avoid court proceedings where possible.
+We take pride in offering clear and transparent advice, working to avoid court proceedings where possible.

-Our experienced lawyers are able to advise on:
+Our experienced contentious probate solicitors are able to advise on:

 - Who can contest a Will